ewanbarr/peasoup/README.md

   Peasoup now supports **segmented acceleration searches**, allowing you to process specific chunks of your filterbank file.
 You can control the search segment using:

   - `--start_sample`: Index of the first sample (inclusive) where the segment begins.
   - `--fft_size`: Number of samples to use in the FFT.
-This defines the **length** of the time-series segment to be analyzed.
+This defines the **length** of the filterbank file to be analyzed.
 If the specified range exceeds the end of the filterbank, Peasoup will **zero-pad** the remaining samples after baseline subtraction.
   - `--nsamples` *(Optional)*: Exact number of samples to read from the filterbank file.